leonplanken/robust-rail-evaluator/README.md

 # Usage of the Plan evaluator in Testing Environment
-This mode of the program is designed to evaluate the feasibility of different plans (shunting yard schedules) -- `TEST_CASE("Plan Compatibility test")` --, and to test the validity of the location and scenario associated to the given paln -- `TEST_CASE("Scenario and Location Compatibility test") --.
+This mode of the program is designed to evaluate the feasibility of different HIP plans (shunting yard schedules) -- `TEST_CASE("Plan Compatibility test")` --, and to test the validity of the location and scenario associated to the given paln -- `TEST_CASE("Scenario and Location Compatibility test") --.

+Note: This evaluator taks as input a HIP plan (HIP plan format is used)

-## Plan/Scenario/Location testing
+## Plan/Scenario/Location testing - HIP

 In [CompatibilityTest.cpp](cTORSTest/CompatibilityTest.cpp), the program uses environment variables to get the path to the `location` and `scenario` and `plan` files.